joshkitt/cloud-certification/aws/aws-csaa.md

 # Database

 ### RDS
+- Relational Database Service
-- Fully managed service for relational databases
+- Managed service for relational databases (patches, backup, monitoring)
-- Multi-AZ - for Disaster Recovery
-    - SYNC syncronous replication to standby in other region
-    - Increases availability
-    - Automatic failover via single DNS
-    - Not used for scaling
-- Read Replicas - Some platforms support read replicas
-    - Used for scaling
-    - ASYNC replication within AZ, cross AZ, and cross region
-    - Replicas can be promoted to their own db
-    - Applications must update connection string to leverage read replicas
 - Platforms
     - MySQL
     - PostgreSQL
     - MariaDB
     - Oracle
     - SQL Server
+    - Aurora
+- Multi-AZ - for Disaster Recovery (not scaling)
+    - __Synchronous replication to standby in other region__
+    - Increases availability
+    - Automatic failover via single DNS
+    - Not used for scaling
+- Read Replicas (for scalability)
+    - Some platforms support read replicas
+    - Up to 5
+    - Used for scaling reads
+    - ASYNC replication within AZ, cross-AZ, and cross-region
+    - Replicas can be promoted to their own db
+    - __Applications must update connection string to leverage read replicas__

-- Backups - automatically daily stored - default 7 days - can go to 35
+- Backups - automatically daily stored - default 7 days, can go to 35
 - Snapshots - manually triggered
 - Maintenance window - patches and upgrades get applied
     - Major version upgrades may need to be specified
+- Encryption
-- Encryption at rest with AWS KMS
+    - RDS Encryption at rest with AWS KMS
     - SSL certificates to encrypt data in transit
     - To enforce SSL:
         - PostgreSQL: rds.force_ssl=1
-        - MySQL: GRANT USAGE ON *.* TO 'mysqluser… REQUIRE SSL
+        - MySQL: "GRANT USAGE ON *.* TO 'mysqluser… REQUIRE SSL"
     - Provide SSL trust certificate - download from AWS
     - Provide SSL options when connecting
 - Usually deployed within a private subnet, not public
+- Security
-- Security leverages security groups
+    - Leverages security groups
     - IAM policies control who can manage
 - Authentication
     - Username / password login or IAM for MySQL and Aurora
     - IAM Authentication
-        - MySQL, PostgreSQL only
+        - __MySQL, PostgreSQL only__
         - 15 minute token
 - TDE - Transparent Data Encryption
-  -   Oracle or SQL Server only - on top of KMS - may affect performance
+  - __Oracle or SQL Server only__ (on top of KMS - may affect performance)

-- No SSH
+- No SSH access (managed service)
 - __Manage DB engine configuration through Parameter Groups__

 ### Amazon Aurora